 Peter had a copy of the Nesting Feasibility Study which Directors could look at in the office.

-Frances spoke about looking at what is going to on in our building and on the possible income streams.
+Frances spoke about looking at what is going to go on in our building and on the possible income streams.
 Main ones would be the shop and the laundry, and possibly the fruit from the polytunnel(s).
 The Fetlar laundry is quite basic – one top-loading washing machine and a tumble drier.
 If we are going to attract businesses such as self-catering establishments, we would need bigger premises and more equipment.
 Frances said that SIC Economic Development Dept. might help with Laundry costs as this was a possible new business enterprise.

 Income could also come from some of the Workshops, participants paying a fee.